 5.4 Jurisdictional Waters and Riparian Habitat

-No riparian vegetation (e.g., cottonwoods, willows, etc.) exist on the site or in the adjacent habitats.
-It is the opinion of RCA Associates that no further survey's will be required at this time.
+No riparian vegetation (e.g., cottonwoods, willows, etc.) or channels exist on the site.
+It is the opinion of RCA Associates, Inc., that a comprehensive jurisdictional delineation will not be required at a future date.

 5.5 Protected Plants